English

 • AP English Literature

-A two-semester college level course designed to prepare students for A.P.
-Literature and Composition exam and to emphasize rigorous analysis of poetry, prose, and drama.
+A two-semester college-level course designed to prepare students for AP Literature and Composition exam and to emphasize rigorous analysis of poetry, prose, and drama.
 The course will broaden and deepen the students' knowledge of literature and their critical and analytical thinking and writing skills.
-Second semester will include more poetry and drama than first and will emphasize specific test-taking techniques.
-Both semesters will require a demanding variety of critical compositions, independent study, and intensive reading.
+Second semester will include more poetry than the first and will emphasize specific test-taking techniques.
+Both semesters will require a challenging variety of critical compositions, independent study, and intensive reading.
+Senior writing assignments develop skills in personal reflection, literary analysis, and research.
+All spring senior elective courses will include a literature- based research paper.

 Select a Department